A nonlinear version of Bourgain's projection theorem: Introduction and statement of results

 \subsection{Acknowledgements}

 Part of this work was completed while the author was visiting the Universities of St Andrews and Cambridge.
 I am grateful for hospitality and a productive work environment at both places.
 I thank K.~H\'{e}ra for pointing out Problem 4 in \cite{Ostrava10}.
 I am grateful to V.~Lie for useful comments, and for sharing the results from \cite{BatemanLie19} .
-Finally, I have J.~Zahl to thank for useful insights, and in particular for pointing out the relevance of ``train-track'' examples in incidence counting.
+I also have J.~Zahl to thank for useful insights, and in particular for pointing out the relevance of ``train-track'' examples in incidence counting.
+Finally, I thank an anonymous referee for helpful comments that helped improve the presentation.